-On the other hand, if the team has not finished the trajectory (i.e., the team has finished all the sections but the last one), their RMSE score is multiplied by a factor $\alpha$ which depends on the percentage of waypoints reached.
+On the other hand, if the team has not finished the trajectory (i.e., the team has finished all the sections but the last one), their RMSE score is multiplied by a factor α which depends on the percentage of waypoints reached.
 In case of a tie in the translation's RMSE, rotation's RMSE is used to break the tie.
+In the Cascade Campaign, no sections are considered, so the RMSE is calculated in the whole trajectory.